-A student, who ceased to attend the University for a period of one semester, whether voluntarily or not, is subject to all the regulations and requirements in force at the time studies are resumed unless the Director of the Funeral Science program has approved other arrangements and recorded the same in writing prior to the beginning of the absence.
+A student, who ceased to attend the University for a period of one semester, whether voluntarily or not, is subject to all the regulations and requirements in force at the time studies are resumed.

 Policies of the Funeral Science program are subject to revision during the course of development, implementation, evaluation, and the revision of the curriculum.
 These changes may become effective prior to publication of the next catalog.